christophstrasen/LQR/docs/low_level_api.md

 }
 ```

-Matched records can still expire once they age past the retention window; expiration events tell you when cache entries leave, regardless of match status.
+Matched records can still expire once they age past the retention join window; expiration events tell you when cache entries leave, regardless of match status.
 Unmatched emissions still happen at most once per side when a cached record expires or on completion/flush.

 ### Periodic GC (`gcIntervalSeconds`, `gcScheduleFn`)